-- Analytical Reasoning section
+- Analytical reasoning section

-- Logical Reasoning section
+- Logical reasoning section

-- Reading Comprehension section
+- $\blacktriangleright$ Reading comprehension section

-- ✓ Writing Sample section
+- ✓ Writing sample section

-The Writing Sample section is always last, but the other three sections can come in any order.
-You take six different test sections, which include two scored sections of Logical Reasoning and one unscored section that can be any of the three multiple-choice tests.
-You don't know which section is unscored, and it looks just like any other LSAT test section.
-Every section except for the Writing Sample is a 35-minute multiple-choice test; the Writing Sample lasts 30 minutes.
+The writing sample section is the only section that isn't multiple choice, and it's always last.
+The other three multiple-choice sections can come in any order.
+You take six separate test sections: two scored sections of logical reasoning, one scored analytical reasoning section, one scored reading comprehension section, one writing sample, and one unscored section that can be any of the three multiple-choice sections.
+You don't know which section is unscored, and the unscored section looks just like any other LSAT test section.
+Every section lasts 35 minutes.